sbk-codes/movies-app/README.md

 ### Solution
 I tackled the problem by following a systematic approach.
 I began with creating a CSV importer using a readable structure.
 I designed models for movies and reviews with relevant fields like actors and average rating.

 For the UI, I developed an organized HTML.erb file with a user-friendly design and a search form for actors.
-I optimized sorting using SQL joins to resolve N+1 query issues.
+I optimized sorting by adding a new field average_rating.

 To ensure data integrity, I integrated a Review model callback that updates a movie's average rating when a new review is added.